YottaDB/YDBDoc/ProgGuide/isv.rst

 YottaDB does not permit the SET or NEW command to modify $ZIO.

-An example where $ZIO contains a value different from $IO is if the environment variable gtm_principal is defined.
+An example where $ZIO contains a value different from $IO is if the environment variable ydb_principal is defined.

 Example:

 .. parsed-literal::
-   $ gtm_principal="foo"
+   $ ydb_principal="foo"
-   $ export gtm_principal
+   $ export ydb_principal
    YDB>WRITE $IO
    foo
    YDB>WRITE $ZIO
    /dev/pts/8

-Notice that $ZIO contains the actual terminal device name while $IO contains the string pointed to by the environment variable gtm_principal.
+Notice that $ZIO contains the actual terminal device name while $IO contains the string pointed to by the environment variable ydb_principal.

 ----------------
 $ZJOB